XAU

 Is silver tax-free in Canada?

 Sales tax on silver in Canada varies by province.
 Alberta has no provincial sales tax, making it the most tax-friendly province for purchasing physical silver.
 Ontario charges 13% HST on bullion purchases, while British Columbia applies 7% PST.
 Some provinces exempt investment-grade bullion from provincial sales tax, but the 5% federal GST generally applies.
-Buyers should check their specific province's rules, as tax treatment can significantly affect the total cost of acquiring physical silver.
+Check your specific province's rules, as tax treatment significantly affects the total cost of acquiring physical silver.

 What is the Silver Maple Leaf?